lee-b/ChatDev-sane/wiki.md

   ```bash
     python3 ecl/post_process/memory_filter.py 0.9 "ecl/memory/MemoryCards.json" "ecl/memory/MemoryCards_filtered.json"
   ```
 > **Notice:** By default, the `MemoryCards.json` is set to be empty.
-You can customize your own experience pool for agents following steps above.
-And we have also provided our `MemoryCards.json` used in our experiment in [MemoryCards.json](https://drive.google.com/drive/folders/1czsR4swQyqpoN8zwN0-rSFcTVl68zTDY?usp=sharing).
-You can download the json file through the link and put it under `ecl/memory` folder.
+You can customize your own experience pool for agents following steps above. he provided (ecl/memory/MemoryCards.example.json)[MemoryCards.json](ecl/memory/MemoryCards.json.example) file (NOTE: `git lfs` is required to download this correctly) can be copied to `ecl/memory/MemoryCards.json`.
 This allows you to directly proceed to the Co-Reasoning phase without needing to redo the Co-Tracking and Co-Memorizing steps.

 ### Co-Reasoning
 - **Memory Usage Configuration**:
   In the `CompanyConfig/Default/ChatChainConfig.json` file, the `with_memory` option should be set **True**. \